 Lets not bury my opinion on the page, you came here to see what is the better knife and why.

-FlexCut makes an overall better whittling knife than BeaverCraft when comparing similar knives side by side.
+FlexCut makes a slightly better overall tool than BeaverCraft when comparing similar knives side by side.
 FlexCut’s steel quality is a little better, the handles are more refined, and they have thinner blades than BeaverCraft knives.

-If you are on a budget and want to buy everything you need to get started for a good price, BeaverCraft sells complete wood carving kits.
+However, if you are on a budget and want to buy everything you need to get started for a good price, BeaverCraft sells better complete wood carving kits.
 BeaverCraft kits come with just about everything you will need for about 30% cheaper than buying similar FlexCut versions.

 The side profile between the two companies are very similar to each other and have similar handling.
 Lets dive deeper and compare the differences.